 - Loop Lighting – To create this pattern, the light source must be slightly higher than the eye level and between 30º – 60º from the camera.
-The idea is to generate a little nose shadow and, going on, shadow on the cheek, taking care that these shadows will not interfere on the face.
+The idea is to generate a little nose shadow and, going on, a shadow on the cheek, taking care that these shadows will not interfere on the face.

 - Rembrandt Lighting – In Rembrandt lighting, the nose and cheek shadows do meet, as so creates a little triangle of light in the middle.
 We have to make sure the eye on the shadowed side of the face is in the light; otherwise, the effect is pointless.

 In the end…

 I hope I have covered the main idea about portrait photography and that it was enjoyable.
-If you want to know more about something specific, please comment below and I will go much deeper in details.
+If you want to know more about something specific, please comment below, and I will go much more rooted in detail.

-If you want to read more about photography categories, I wrote a post about that few days ago.
-You can read it here, thanks!
+If you want to read more about photography categories, I wrote a post about that few days ago, thanks!